About the project

 The Climate Ready Philly website is designed to provide information used at our workshops, including handouts and powerpoint presentations.
 These can be found in the Workshop Materials section.
 We also present findings from data collected at our workshops, including surveys and follow-up interviews.
 You can find reports in our Data section as well as findings by themes.
 We also publish Stories from in-depth interviews that we have conducted with workshop participants following our events.
 If you are interested in general information about climate change or Philadelphia-based resources, please visit our Climate Change Resources section.

-Ali Kenner is an assistant professor at Drexel University.
+Ali Kenner is an associate professor at Drexel University.
 Kenner is an interdisciplinary social scientist who specializes in collaborative, community-based research.
 Her research program focuses on environmental health issues, including climate change; she has been studying asthma care in the United States for more than a decade and has published a book on the subject, Breathtaking: Asthma Care in a Time of Climate Change (University of Minnesota Press 2018).
 Kenner is responsible for collecting data and facilitating group discussion at our workshops.
 She is a project founder and has been involved since 2014.

 Deepa Mankikar is a Public Health Project Manager at the National Nurse-Led Care Consortium.
 Mankikar manages multiple community-based programs that teach parents, children, and health professionals how to address environmental hazards and improve health and well-being.
 Mankikar also provides direct education through community workshops on climate change, indoor air quality, and other healthy housing topics.
 Mankikar has presented information on mold, housing, and health at our workshops and introduced the game Mold Mystery, which is a favorite among workshop participants.
 Mankikar has been involved in Climate Ready Philly since 2017.